-The next step is to do your research on subaccounts.
+Do your research.
 A good place to get information is through Morningstar, an independent fund rating service.
 You can find Morningstar information online or at your local library.

-Always check the objective of the subaccount and read the subaccount's prospectus to make sure it’s consistent with your goals.
-And if you need help, talk to your investment professional.
-Your financial advisor has the experience and expertise to help you choose investments.
+Always check the objective of the variable annuity subaccount and read the subaccount's prospectus to make sure it’s consistent with your goals.
 Keep in mind that all investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives of any subaccount will be achieved.

 If you need help choosing variable annuity subaccounts, talk to your investment professional.